ManevilleF/bevy_silk/README.md

 - `My mesh falls immediately and infinitely when I add a Cloth component, how to fix it?`

-You probably didn't specify any *fixed points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.
+You probably didn't specify any *pinned points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.

 - `My cloth jitters a lot/ suddenly falls down/ has strange sudden behaviour`